Dogs use many ways to express what they are feeling.

 Dogs have many ways to express themselves.
 Sometimes they express them in unusual ways.
 You may see dogs lay on you, jump, bark, or roll on the floor.

-Like these, burying their head in you is also a common behavior.
-You might not see this behavior in every dog because each of them is different.
-Each of them has a different personality, temperament, and nature.
+Like these, they are burying their head in you is also an expected behavior.
+You might not see this behavior in every dog because each is different.
+Each of them has a distinct personality, temperament, and nature.

-It will take time for you to know which behaviors of theirs are normal for them and which are unexpected from them.
+It will take time for you to know which behaviors of theirs are normal for them and which are unexpected for them.

-There is a difference between a dog that always buries its head in you and the dog who recently adopted this behavior.
+There is a difference between a dog that always buries its head in you and a dog that recently adopted this behavior.